-Once you have successfully completed step one and two, you can start prioritising your debt.
+Once you have successfully completed steps one and two, you can start prioritizing your debt.
 There isn’t a wrong way to prioritise your debt – simply making the decision to prioritise your debt already puts you one step in the right direction.
-How you prioritise your debt is up to you.
+How you prioritize your debt is up to you.
 It is in your best interest to make all your monthly repayments as far as possible.
-Use the two scenarios below to guide you through the prioritisation of your existing debt.
+Use the two scenarios below to guide you through the prioritization of your existing debt.

-If you feel like your finances are under control and that you want to prioritise your debt simply because you want to live debt-free eventually, you should look into paying off your debt with the highest interest rates first.
-High interest bearing debts should, therefore, be your first priority.
+If you feel like your finances are under control and that you want to prioritize your debt simply because you want to live debt-free eventually, you should look into paying off your debt with the highest interest rates first.
+High interest-bearing debts should, therefore, be your first priority.
 Check with your credit providers whether a penalty fee will be charged for paying off your debt early.

 If you are under financial pressure and you don’t know who to pay first, you should prioritize your debt according to you and your household’s needs.
 Your home loan or rent should take first priority if you want to keep a roof over your head.
 If you still owe money on your car and you rely heavily on it to get to work and back, this can be another example of high priority debt.
 Credit providers prefer it if you make necessary payment arrangements instead of simply skipping payments or stop paying altogether.
 Contact your credit providers and see if you can find a solution that best suits your budget.
 You can also prioritize your remaining debts (like retails accounts, credit cards and personal loans) according to the interest rate.

-Once you have prioritised your debt, you need to draw up a plan in order to take action against your debt.
+Once you have prioritized your debt, you need to draw up a plan in order to take action against your debt.